DROP FUNCTION

 Usage

-When you drop a user-defined function whose definition is stored in an external library, the external library and function on which the user-defined function depended are not deleted.
+When you drop a user-defined function whose definition is stored in a JavaScript library, the JavaScript library and function on which the user-defined function depended are not deleted.
 This enables you to create a new user-defined function with a different name, or a different number of parameters, using the same JavaScript library and function.

-To change or delete an external library or the external function code, you must use the Query Workbench or the SQL++ Functions REST API.
+To change or delete a JavaScript library or the JavaScript function code, you must use the Couchbase Web Console or the SQL++ Functions REST API.

-When you drop a SQL++ managed user-defined function, the associated external function code is deleted also.
+When you drop a SQL++ managed JavaScript function, the associated JavaScript function code is also deleted.

 Examples